FilippoFicarra/FilippoFicarra.github.io/content/publication/A-Distributional-Perspective-on-Word-Learning-in-Neural-Language-Models/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - admin
+  - "admin"
-  - Ryan Cotterell
+  - "Ryan Cotterell"
-  - Alex Warstadt
+  - "Alex Warstadt"

 author_notes:
-  - ETH Zürich
+  - "ETH Zürich"
-  - ETH Zürich
+  - "ETH Zürich"
-  - ETH Zürich, UC San Diego
+  - "ETH Zürich, UC San Diego"

 date: '2025-04-29T00:00:00Z'